CedricLeon/Setup_Lightning_Hydra_template/README.md

 python src/train.py experiment=example trainer.max_epochs=2
 ```

-Whenever you find yourself, running several times similar commands with a high number of overrides, this is probably a good time to create a new `experiment.yaml`.
+Whenever you find yourself running several times similar commands with a high number of overrides, this is probably a good time to create a new `experiment.yaml`.

 ### Overriding a full config group